KabbAmine/gulp-vim/README.md

 ```

 * The command `Gulp` executes gulp inside Vim.
-* The command `GulpExt` opens an external terminal:
+* The command `GulpExt` executes gulp in an external terminal:
   - The default one via `exo-open` in GNU/Linux and a simple `cmd` in Windows.
   - Or use [Dispatch](#dispatch) if its installed.
   - Or use a defined user command.